scope-sedona-banner

 Top public charities

-Religious congregations are public charities.
-There are an estimated 3,560 religious congregations in Arizona, of which 1,550 are registered with the IRS.
+The religious nonprofit subsector includes congregations of many faiths, which are public charities, along with some foundations and missionary groups.
+This subsector had 5,625 organizations in 2022.
 However, congregations are not required to file a yearly 990 return; therefore, aggregate data on congregation revenues are unavailable.
 For more information about this type of public charity, please see the section Congregations.

 Public charities: reported revenues and income sources

-The health care sub-sector accounts for the vast majority of reported nonprofit revenues, more than all other sub-sectors combined.
-With $1.64 billion in revenues, Education is the second largest subcategory followed by Others.
-As the chart below illustrates, 89 percent of health care revenues are earned, versus all other nonprofit sub-sectors, which average 41 percent earned income.
+The health care subsector accounts for the vast majority of reported nonprofit revenues, more than all other subsectors combined.
+Education is the second largest subcategory, followed by Human Services.
+As the chart below illustrates, 93 percent of health care revenues are earned, versus all other nonprofit subsectors, which average 46 percent earned income.